Please view our updated guidance and expecations for Reading at home here: https://www.beaverroad.org.uk/serve_file/2002373

 At Beaver Road, children's reading experiences expand to more than the reading of the book which comes home from school.
 Reading is happening all the time throughout the day and in every classroom.
 Children are constantly practising their skills in Reading across all subject, with fun and engaging texts picked to spark their curiosity and grow their love of reading.
 Our priority is for childrento develop a love of reading which will take them on many a wonderous and magical adventure and to be a gateway to many different paths in life.
 Reading is a life-long skill, to be developed and encouraged throughout children's time at Beaver Road.
+Children are given ample opportunities to read for pleasure, explore a range of text-types and make sense of the world around them through a fostered love of language and literature.
+Children value literature and treat books with love and respect with dedicated book areas to enrich a love of books throughout our school.

 Our key principles: